Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 through the networking stack, firewall rules, through the network driver, onto the network.
-I found this out the hard way once when an application I was testing on my laptop ran much slower than expected, due to my consumer grade WiFi adapter, holding back my program which was hanging on statsd calls.
+I found this out the hard way once when an application I was testing on my laptop ran much slower than expected due to my consumer grade WiFi adapter which was holding back my program which was hanging on statsd calls.
-Using this simple go program http://play.golang.org/p/1YOZ1oxB-d I found that I could do 115 k/s UDP sends to localhost (where the kernel can bypass some of the network stack), but only 2k/s to a remote host (where it needs to go through all layers, including your NIC).
+Using this <a href"http://play.golang.org/p/1YOZ1oxB-d">simple go program</a> I found that I could do 115 k/s UDP sends to localhost (where the kernel can bypass some of the network stack), but only 2k/s to a remote host (where it needs to go through all layers, including your NIC).